-About every 110 minutes, a car accident involving a pedestrian occurs in the state of Missouri, according to the National Highway Traffic Safety Administration (NHTSA).
+According the National Highway Traffic Safety Administration, a car accident involving a pedestrian occurs, on average, every 110 minutes in the state of Missouri.
 Car crashes involving pedestrians are generally the most deadly types of traffic accidents due to the fact that pedestrians have nothing to shield them from the impact of heavy motor vehicles.

 - Poor street lighting at night and/or lack of reflectors on crosswalks

 - Lack of signage or fading paint associated with crosswalks

 - Vehicle equipment failures, particularly brake system failures

 - Driver negligence, such as drivers not paying attention to the road, falling asleep at the wheel or having slowed reaction times due to alcohol or drug impairment